alexanderkennedy/alexanderkennedy.com/_posts/2015-09-11-Friday-cleanup.markdown

 (Apparenlty this will show the current changes.)

-THEN, I go "git add" and hit return.
+THEN, I go "git add ." and hit return.

 and THEN I do "git commit -m"  at which point I use qoutations marks and WRITE all the changes I made...
 Which includes changing the titlte, changing the text, and adding an inline image of shaking hands.